 Negotiating the Best Price

 There’s a lot at stake during a home purchase, from cost, to timing, to inclusions like appliances and furniture.
-Haggling over countless details can get complicated and, because you’re emotionally invested, frustrating.
+Haggling over countless details can get complicated.

 One huge advantage of having an agent is that you have a pro negotiator going to bat for you.
 You’ll have an expert to advise you on making your initial offer, make skillful counteroffers and ultimately ensure that you get the best deal possible on any given home – all while sparing you the stress that can cause negotiations to go off the rails.